-The style of martial art taught at the San Diego Karate Jutsu dojo is Isshinryu Karate.
+The main style is Isshinryu Karate.
 Created by GrandMaster Tatsuo Shimabuku, Isshinryu Karate is a close-in striking and grappling style combat art.
 After studying for years under Okinawa’s premier 20th century karate masters (Choto Kyan, Chojun Miyagi, and Choki Motobu), Shimabuku formulated this highly regarded system of karate.
-Isshinryu Karate is diistinquished by its shorter “natural’ stances, “snapping” front kicks, and a return to the stronger and more efficient “vertical” punch.
+Isshinryu Karate is distinquished by its shorter “natural’ stances, “snapping” front kicks, and a return to the stronger and more efficient “vertical” punch.

 Karate-Jutsu students learn real-world self defense applications.
 The “Jutsu” designation in the name signifies that it is not sport-oriented training.
 The curriculum employs classical martial arts training using modern applications.
 These applications for basic movements (Kihon) and the advanced movements and combinations in forms (Kata) are based on learning highly effective forms of self defense using Pressure Point Fighting (Kyusho Jitsu).
 One of the precepts of Kyusho Jitsu is to leverage average skills into extraordinary results.